How to stop cats from scratching the furniture: A vet’s guide

 - Building work, fireworks, or other unexpected noises

-They may suggest using a special diet or dietary supplements to help your cat, and may also recommend other changes including hiding places, a ‘safe space’, and feeding regimes.
+They may suggest using a special diet or dietary supplements to help your cat, and may also recommend other changes, including hiding places, a ‘safe space’, and feeding regimes.
 If your vet is stumped, a feline behaviorist may be able to come to the home and make some recommendations.

 It can be frustrating when your cat acts up, but punishment for inappropriate scratching has no effect on the problem.
 On the other hand, rewarding your cat for using the post correctly has been shown to increase the likelihood of them using it.
+To learn more, read our feature on how to discipline a cat and encourage good behavior.

 Get the best advice, tips and top tech for your beloved Pets

-After graduating as a veterinarian from the University of Nottingham, Dr Joanna Woodnutt went on to practice companion animal medicine in the Midlands.
-She quickly developed a love of consulting and helping clients with medical problems such as dermatology, behaviour and nutrition - anything that involved helping clients understand their pets better.
-Jo started writing about pet health in 2017, realising that it meant she could help even more pet parents.
-Since then, she has written for countless online and print publications and is a regular contributor for Edition Dog Magazine.
-Jo now lives in the Channel Islands with her husband Ian and terrier Pixie, and they are expecting their first child very soon.
+After graduating as a vet from the University of Nottingham in 2016, Dr. Joanna Woodnutt went on to practice companion animal medicine in the Midlands.
+She quickly developed a love of consulting and helping clients with medical problems such as dermatology, behavior and nutrition - anything that involved helping clients understand their pets better.